• blogangle-right

 2. Meeting compliance requirements

-In addition to protecting an organization's data and IT assets, a user access review is an essential prerequisite for the thorough implementation of security and compliance frameworks.
+In addition to protecting an organization's data and IT assets, performing user access reviews can help meet requirements of many security and compliance frameworks, including federal frameworks.

 3. Enhancing risk management